 (especially of the late Fr.
 Leo Maxfield, M.S.) continues

-her fight against cancer.
-She asks her friends to pray
+stopped the spread of the cancer.
+She asks her friends to keep praying

 our Sunday devotions in the summer, the prayer

 intentions left at the feet of the statue of Our Weeping Mother